 Students will be required to own this laptop computer by the beginning of their sophomore spring semester in order to take the course TVF 233 Production Software.

-The computer can be financed through scholarships, grants, or school loans.
-Contact ORU’s Financial Aid office (email@example.com) if interested.
-This process might need to be started as early as the beginning of the sophomore fall semester.
+The computer may be financed through scholarships, grants, or school loans.
+(Contact ORU’s Financial Aid office (email@example.com) if interested.
+This process might need to be started as early as the beginning of the sophomore fall semester.)

 - External hard drive 1 TB with at least a USB 3.0 port and 7200 RPM

 - Adobe Creative Cloud.
 (This is a monthly membership.
-Look for the student price.)
-It may be purchased from any vendor or directly from the developer: https://creative.adobe.com/plans
+Look for the student price.) https://creative.adobe.com/plans

 ORU offers the CTD Talent Award Scholarship for incoming students (Freshman or Transfer) who choose to major in CTD.
 The award ranges from $500 to $2000 per year and it is renewable for up to four years.

 Guided by media faculty and professionals, students will leave ORU fully equipped to work in Film, Television, Church Media, Digital Media and Audio.
 During the CTD course, they will develop a wide variety of skill sets allowing them to pursue their desired media route whilst understanding all other areas of these industries.
 Skills will include but are not limited to:

 - Film/ TV Production

 - Audio multi-track recording, remixing, and sound effects